Tank1334/Onboarding-Newbies/chapter_01/day_08.md

 31. What is Apache HBase?
 Explain its architecture.
 32. What is a Column Family in HBase?
-33. How does HBase achieve it's unique efficiency on big datasets?
+33. How does HBase achieve its unique efficiency on big datasets?
 34. How does HBase ensure data availability and fault tolerance?
-35. What is the role of ZooKeeper in an HBase environment?
+35. What is the role of Zookeeper in an HBase environment?

 ## Wrapping Up :trophy:
 Talk with your mentor about the concepts you have learned today and how they are applied in real-world scenarios.
 Discuss any questions or challenges you encountered during your self-study.
 Tomorrow, you will have a Q&A session with your mentor to further solidify your understanding of the Hadoop ecosystem and its components.